 Updates

-- Set Null or Set Default: If you’ve defined the foreign key with the SET NULL or SET DEFAULT option, updating the primary key in the referenced table can lead to setting the corresponding foreign key values to NULL or the default value.
+- Set zero or set default: If the foreign keys have been defined with SET NULL or SET DEFAULT, an update to the primary key in an attached table can result in the foreign key values being set to NULL or the defined default value.

 Deletions